 - Wipe the area dry and let it sit for several hours to see if the mark fades on its own.

-- If the ring remains, place a clean cotton cloth (like a T shirt or pillowcase) over the spot.
+- If the ring remains, place a clean cotton cloth (like a T-shirt or pillowcase) over the spot.

 - Check the spot frequently.
 The gentle warmth can help release moisture from the finish.

-If you’re working with a high value item or a custom finished top, contact the maker or a refinishing professional before using heat.
+If you’re working with a high-value item or a custom-finished top, contact the maker or a refinishing professional before using heat.
 Different finishes react differently, and you do not want to risk gloss changes or damage.

-Red Wine, Juice, And Dark Colored Drinks
+Red Wine, Juice, and Dark-Colored Drinks

 Red wine and fruit juices can leave visible stains if they penetrate the finish.